AI for Consultants

 February 18, 2026 · Espen · 12 min read

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so consultants can focus on what matters.
+Claude Code is Anthropic's official CLI — an agentic AI assistant that runs in your terminal and handles the repetitive work so consultants can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Consultants Need AI Now